kite-sdk/kite-docs/Partition-Strategy-Format.md

 | `identity` | any string or number | the source value, unchanged | must be a string or numeric |
 | `hash`     | any object           | int hash of the value, 0-B  | requires B, `buckets` integer attribute[<sup>2</sup>](#notes) |

-A field definition may optionally provide a `name` attribute, which is used to reference the partition field.
+A field definition can optionally provide a `name` attribute, which is used to reference the partition field.
 HDFS datasets use this name when creating partition paths.
-If the name attribute is missing, it will be defaulted based on the partition type and source field name.
+If the name attribute is missing, it is defaulted based on the partition type and source field name.

 Requirements for the source data are validated when schemas and partition strategies are used together.